Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: Additional applications

 Isolated by floodwaters and facing total power failure, hospital staff were forced to improvise triage protocols.
 The resulting evacuation procedure explicitly deprioritized the worst-off.
 Patients were categorized into 1s (ambulatory), 2s (needing assistance), or 3s (critically ill).
 In a reversal of normal standards, 1s were evacuated first to maximize the number of survivors.
-Conversely, 3s, many of whom with Do Not Resuscitate orders, were evacuated last.
+Conversely, 3s, many with Do Not Resuscitate orders, were evacuated last.
 The hospital staff reasoned that patients categorized as 3s had the ``least to lose'' based on long-term prognosis, a utilitarian criterion typically impermissible in normal clinical settings.
 These ad-hoc decisions have since been formalized in Crisis Standards of Care guidelines, which explicitly acknowledge that a drop in aggregate capabilities necessitates a shift from patient-centered equity toward population-level efficacy.

-This episode illustrates that ethical tradeoffs depend on aggregate welfare, reflecting the broader context in which these decisions are made.
+This episode vividly illustrates that ethical trade-offs depend on population-wide conditions, which our model formalizes through aggregate welfare, reflecting the broader context in which these decisions are made.
 As aggregate welfare collapses, the decision criterion pivots toward efficiency to do the most good, even at the expense of the neediest.
-Our \owhms\ axiom and the resulting class of increasing Fan social welfare functions precisely capture such welfare-dependent tradeoffs between utilitarianism and Rawlsianism, providing a formal rationalization for Crisis Standards of Care.
+Our \owhms\ axiom and the resulting class of increasing Fan social welfare functions precisely capture such welfare-dependent trade-offs between utilitarianism and Rawlsianism, providing a formal rationalization for Crisis Standards of Care.